 This course can be applied towards:

-MATH 117 (College Algebra in Context I) or MATH 118 (College Algebra in Context II).
-Credit not allowed for both ECON 202 and AREC 202 (Agricultural and Resource Economics).
+MATH 117 (College Algebra in Context I) or MATH 118 (College Algebra in Context II) or MATH 141 (Calculus in Management Sciences) or MATH 155 (Calculus for Biological Scientists I) or MATH 160 (Calculus for Physical Scientists I).
+Credit not allowed for both ECON 202 and AREC 202 (Agricultural and Resurce Economics).

 Prerequisite: College algebra.

 Textbook and Materials